priyam-anand/D-Med/README.md

 6. You are all setup to use D-Med.
 Head over to the public dashboard in the application to connect to the blockchain using your Meta Mask wallet and try out the various features.
 (HINT : Try Hospital ID 1 to 4 to get their details)

+**( IF YOU WANT TO GET THE ROLE OF ADMIN, HOSPITAL OR ORGANIZATION TO EXPLORE MORE ABOUT D-MED CONTACT ME AT priyam27.anand@gmail.com AND DON'T FORGET TO SEND YOUR ETHEREUM ADDRESS )**
 <!-- GETTING STARTED -->
 <a id="getting-started"></a>